Kate Singleton, Executive Director

 (512) 474-5198 ext.
 7724

-Lindsey has over ten years of experience in historic preservation as both a professional and advocate.
-Her career choice was a natural outcome of her love for the red bricks and Victorian parks of St. Louis, where she is from.
+Lindsey has over eleven years of experience in historic preservation as both a professional and advocate.
+Her career choice was a natural outcome of her love for the red bricks and Victorian parks of Saint Louis, where she is from.
 She holds a bachelor’s degree in political science from Washington University in St. Louis and a master’s degree in preservation studies from the Tulane School of Architecture.
 She has worked for the nonprofit Landmarks Association of St. Louis; as a preservation consultant working in Missouri, Illinois, and Louisiana; and served on the board of Modern STL.
-She is president of Mid Tex Mod, which advocates for Central Texas’ mid-century design heritage.
+She is now president of Mid Tex Mod, which advocates for Central Texas’ mid-century design heritage.
 Apart from her Great Loves of preservation and the St. Louis Cardinals, Lindsey is passionate about rescue dogs that behave better than her own, and finding a cure for spinal muscular atrophy.